wongdigital/rogerwong-site/_content/posts/designscene-2-launches.md

 tags:
   - "App Development"
   - "Design"
+excerpt: "Yesterday Lunar/Theory (my partner David and I) launched version 2.0 of our iPad app DesignScene.
+Take a look at the trailer…"
 ---

 Yesterday Lunar/Theory (my partner David and I) launched version 2.0 of our iPad app DesignScene.
 Take a look at the trailer: